YETI-WU/EVA8_S3-NN/README.md

-# Train NN to acieve
+# Train NN to achieve
 1. 99.4% validation accuracy
 2. Less than 20k Parameters
 3. Less than 20 Epochs